 The chamber choir is a fantastic opportunity for experienced singers who are looking to work in a more intimate environment or on a project basis.
 Through choosing such a diverse range of repertoire, the ensemble takes the university’s best choral singers and helps them achieve standards that exceed their expectations.
 Recent highlights have included participation in an international festival of sacred music in Yale, collaborations with the Cambridge University Orchestra in works by Vaughan Williams, Nielsen, Stravinsky and Brahms, pioneering performances of Venetian polychoral music, a semi-staged performance of Handel’s Acis and Galatea, and participation in The Cardinall’s Musick’s 25th-anniversary performance of Tallis’ Spem in Alium.

 Auditions typically take place at the start of the academic year, though expressions of interest from experienced singers are always welcome.
 Those wishing to audition are asked to prepare one short solo; they will also be asked to undertake sight-reading and aural tests.
-For more information on the choir, please contact Katharine Ambrose.
+For more information on the choir, please contact Isabelle Freeman.

-If you would like to register your interest in the choir, please do not hesitate to email Katharine Ambrose.
+If you would like to register your interest in the choir, please do not hesitate to email Isabelle Freeman.